Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

-Flat lay of labeled hot milk cake ingredients including flour, sugar, eggs, butter, vanilla, and milk arranged on a white surface.
+Overhead view of hot milk cake ingredients measured out and labeled on a marble surface.

 Hot Milk Cake – Pro Tips That Actually Matter